 In his book 21 Lessons for the 21st Century, the historian Yuval Noah Harari talks about the coming disruptions in technology, politics, religion, immigration, terrorism, and war.
-He says that so much change is coming that almost the only thing we can know for sure is that we can’t know what is coming.
-(He didn’t, for example, predict the Covid pandemic.)
+He says that so much change is coming that almost the only thing we can know for certain is that we cannot know what is coming.

-As he explains, this unpredictability is the key driver for how we can best prepare:
+As he explains, this unpredictability is therefore the key driver for how we can best prepare:

 “I think the most important thing is to invest in emotional intelligence and mental balance, because the hardest challenges will be psychological.
 Even if there is a new job, and even if you get support from the government to kind of retrain yourself, you need a lot of mental flexibility to manage these transitions.